Terms we use about quality

 National data registry—A collection of clinical data collected using a disciplined process and coordinated by a specialized healthcare association or organization, such as the Society for Thoracic Surgeons.

 National hospital measures—The National Hospital Measures are 17 quality measures used to evaluate how well hospitals are performing on recommended treatments for three medical conditions: heart attack, heart failure and pneumonia.
 The measures were developed by the Centers for Medicare and Medicaid Services and the Hospital Quality Alliance and are reported on the Hospital Compare website.
-See National Hospital Measures for more information.

 National Quality Forum (NQF)—The National Quality Forum is a private, not-for-profit membership organization created to develop and implement a national strategy for healthcare quality measurement and reporting.
 The mission of the NQF is to improve American healthcare through endorsement of consensus-based national standards for measurement and public reporting of healthcare performance data that provide meaningful information about whether care is safe, timely, beneficial, patient-centered, equitable and efficient.
 Learn more about NQF.